computations/SunStar/doc/writeup.md

 consideration.
 This way, we have the 6 distances needed for the three point formula.

-This process of selecting, joining, and re-inserting leaves a net $-1$ taxa connected to the central node.
+This process of selecting, joining, and re-inserting leaves a  $N-1$ taxa connected to the central node.
 We repeat the process by calculating $Q$ again, but this time only treating the nodes connected to the central node $t$ as taxa.
 In this way, we shrink the problem size down by 1 each iteration